About Us

 News

-Congratulations to MAgIC Lab for the paper accepted by ICRA2026.
+Congratulations to MAgIC Lab for two papers accepted by IFAC2026.